-Unsurprisingly, all of the user’s that were chosen to become new moderators held political views that were similar to that of axolotl_peyotl and the rest of the conclave:
+Unsurprisingly, all of the users that were chosen to become new moderators held political views that were similar to those of axolotl_peyotl and the rest of the conclave:

-axolotl_peyotl is the top active moderator on /r/conspiracy, which means that he basically has the final say over what happens on the subreddit.
+axolotl_peyotl is the top active moderator on /r/conspiracy.
 A quick summary of him and his post history:

 - axolotl_peyotl believes that the Trump-Russia conspiracy theory is propaganda and that the CIA and the mainstream media have successfully weaponized an ‘irrational fear and hatred’ of Donald Trump in the hopes of galvanizing support for a coup and subsequent police state.

 - He believes in QAnon, which is a right-wing fantasy character that continuously makes vague predictions about how Hillary Clinton and other leading members of the DNC are going to be arrested.
-On the 14th of May, axolotl_peyotl submitted a post about QAnon.
+On May 14th, 2018, axolotl_peyotl submitted a post about QAnon.
 Because his submission was downvoted, he decided to create another post a couple of hours later.
 This time, however, he used his moderator powers to sticky the post so that it would remain at the top of the subreddit.
 He also made sure to use a [No Meta] tag so that he could remove any comments that pointed this out.